-(2) In the last fiscal period, the Remunerations Committee convened 4 sessions (A).
+(2) Appointed term of this session is from June 13, 2017 to June 12, 2020.
+In the last fiscal period, the Remunerations Committee convened 4 sessions (A).
 The eligibility of the members and their attendance in committee meetings are shown below: